fredericomf/gonativeModule6_1/README.md

-# gonativeModule4
+# gonativeModule6 (it's a copy of module 4)

-Module 4 of Rocketseat React Native Course
+Module 6 of Rocketseat React Native Course

 This work environment was prepared using the same tutorial of Module 1 and 2, reproduced below: